epistery/files/README.md

 ## Storage Notes

 Binary file content is written through raw storage (bypassing EncryptedStorage) to avoid text encoding corruption.
 Metadata files (`._i` wallet data, `.folder` placeholders) use the encrypted storage path since they are JSON text.

+### Data Flow (v0.3.0)

+The `._i` record in Storj is the single source of truth for every file.
+Local state is limited to `files-cache.json` — a serialized snapshot of the in-memory cache for fast cold starts.
+On server restart the cache is loaded from disk, then a full `listAllFiles()` scan reconciles against remote storage.
+Mutations (upload, rename, delete) update the `._i` record in Storj first, then the in-memory cache, then persist the cache file.